jyotijoshi22/Google-Book-API-Search-Engine-/README.md

 # Google-Book-API-Search-Engine

-Outline
+# Outline

-This project will require you to use both DOM manipulation and Asynchronous programming.
-The aim is for the user to be able to search for a book inside the Google Books database and to be able to get more details about a certain title.
+A web UI for the Google Books API using Javascript ,HTML and SCSS.

-MVP
+# MVP

-Create a page that allows users to search for books Page should include the following:
+The project allows the users to search for books from Google API.The page includes the following sections:

-Header section introducing the page
+## Header:

-Form containing a text input and a submit / search button
+Introduces the page which contains a text and search button.

-A grid of books Instructions:
+## Book Grid:

-When the submit button is clicked you need the request books from the Google books API using the input value as your query string
+When the submit button is clicked ,a request is sent to Google books API using the input value as query string.
+Async / await is used to request the code.

-The books that you receive should be rendered in the books grid.
+The books received are rendered in the books grid format.

-Each book in the grid should have an image, author, title and description
+Each book in the grid have an image, author and title.

-The grid should be responsive on different screen sizes
+The grid is responsive in different screen sizes.

-You should use async / await for your request code, NOT .then

-Styling (required):

-This application should look good, take some time to pick a palette and plan out your design.
-You can use tools like Figma or wireframe pro to plan what your application is going to look like.
-Styling must use BEM, and each block should have its own SCSS file Your palette should use variables

-Application Design (required):

-You should separate DOM functions and non-DOM functions in different modules.
-Write as many non-DOM functions as you can Functions should do 1 thing, and should be as pure and reusable as possible Always use iterators over loops
-Always parametrize and abstract large pieces of duplicate code.
-Bonus (optional, but highly recommended):
-Give feedback to the user when no book results can be found for the query.
+## Extra Features:

+When no book results are found, the project renders "No results found with Search value".
-When a user clicks a book in the grid, a modal should appear with more book information, think about release, publish date, country, languages, etc.
+When a user clicks a book in the grid, a modal appear with more book information.
-Github
-Create a repo on github with a README
-Clone Repo
-Create and checkout develop branch
-Push all changes to your develop branch
-When submitting create a pull request from develop into main for review Add coach as a reviewer
+The project has next and previous buttons.At one time, book grid shows maximium 20 results.